SebAire/Purple-Air-Data-Merger/README.md

 > A: Yes! please View the .txt file on the what the column names mean and their containing units
 4. What is the file limit/size for uploading data?
 > A: The file limit size is based on your memory limit of your device.
 For best results It is recomended to only do a few months at a time when importing data (less than 10,000 measurements) to make viewing data easier.
+5. I have and issue/request/question about the app, how can I contact you?
+> A: Please contact me through Github by creating a new issue and labeling it appropriately and I will try to get back to you ASAP.